Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

 \subsection{Stable homotopy category of spaces}

-For cohomology theories to be stable with respect to suspension we need the suspension functor to be an auto-equivalence.
-One way to do that is to use the Spanier-Whitehead category of spaces.
-The idea, naively, is to consider the category of pointed spaces and
+For cohomology theories to be stable with respect to suspension we need to turn the suspension functor into an auto-equivalence.
+One way to do that is to use the Spanier-Whitehead suspension category $\mathrm{SW}$.
+The idea, naively, is to consider the category of pointed spaces and define

-where $X$ and $Y$ are pointed spaces and by $[-, -]$ we mean the homotopy classes of continuous maps.
-Although this category is triangulated with suspension playing the role of shift functor, it lacks some properties needed.
-For example, it does not have infinite coproducts, and hence, can not be turned into a model category.
+where $X$ and $Y$ are pointed spaces and by $[-, -]$ we mean the homotopy classes of continuous maps - see \cite{SpanierWhitehead1953} for a more detailed and general discussion.
+Although this category is triangulated with suspension playing the role of its shift functor, it lacks some properties needed.
+For example, it does not have infinite coproducts, and hence, does not admit a model structure.
 Also, the canonical functor from $\mathcal{H}_\bullet$ to this category does not preserve already existing coproducts.
-The reason why we care so much about infinite coproducts is that not having them means that the Brown representability theorem would not hold, a theorem that plays an important role later on.
+The reason why we care so much about infinite coproducts is that not having them means that we can not use the Brown representability theorem, a theorem that plays an important role later on.
+To address such problems we introduce the category of spectra.

-The alternative approach we use to stabilize with respect to suspension is to use the category of spectra.